samwimpenny/Global-Waveform-Catalogue/README.md

 If you have tables of waveform-modelled earthquakes that are not included in the current version of the gWFM, then we are happy to accept contributions.
 The best way to contribute is to send a ASCII table of the solution information to sew57@cam.ac.uk with the following format:

     yyyymmdd hhmm longitude latitude depth strike dip rake magnitude reference

+## References:

+* McCaffrey, R., & Abers, G. (1988).
+Syn3: A program for inversion of teleseismic body waveforms on microcomputers.
+* McCaffrey, R., Abers, G., & Zwick, A. (1991).
+Inversion of teleseismic body waves, in Digital Seismogram Analysis and Waveform Inversion.
+W. Lee (ed.), IASPEI Software Library, chapter 3: IASPEI Software Library, Vol. 3, Menlo Park, USA.
+* Molnar, P., & Lyon-Caen, H. (1989).
+Fault plane solutions of earthquakes and active tectonics of the Tibetan Plateau and its margins.
+Geophysical Journal International, 99(1), 123–154.
+* Taymaz, T., Jackson, J. & McKenzie, D., 1991.
+Active tectonics of the north and central Aegean Sea, Geophysical Journal International, 106, 433-490.
+* Maggi, A., Jackson, J. A., Priestley, K., & Baker, C. (2000).
+A re-assessment of focal depth distributions in southern Iran, the Tien Shan and northern India: Do earthquakes really occur in the continental mantle Geophysical Journal International, 143(3), 629–661.